openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## Contribute!

-If you would like to contribute to Open Ethereum, please **fork it**, fix bugs or implement features, and [propose a pull request](https://github.com/OpenEthereum/open-ethereum/compare).
+If you would like to contribute to OpenEthereum, please **fork it**, fix bugs or implement features, and [propose a pull request](https://github.com/openethereum/openethereum/compare).

 ### Labels & Milestones

-We use [labels](https://github.com/OpenEthereum/open-ethereum/labels) to manage PRs and issues and communicate the state of a PR.
+We use [labels](https://github.com/openethereum/openethereum/labels) to manage PRs and issues and communicate the state of a PR.
 Please familiarize yourself with them.
-Furthermore we are organizing issues in [milestones](https://github.com/OpenEthereum/open-ethereum/milestones).
-Best way to get started is to a pick a ticket from the current milestone tagged [`easy`](https://github.com/OpenEthereum/open-ethereum/labels/Q2-easy%20%F0%9F%92%83) and get going, or [`mentor`](https://github.com/OpenEthereum/open-ethereum/labels/Q1-mentor%20%F0%9F%95%BA) and get in contact with the mentor offering their support on that larger task.
+Furthermore we are organizing issues in [milestones](https://github.com/openethereum/openethereum/milestones).
+Best way to get started is to a pick a ticket from the current milestone tagged [`easy`](https://github.com/openethereum/openethereum/labels/Q2-easy%20%F0%9F%92%83) and get going, or [`mentor`](https://github.com/openethereum/openethereum/labels/Q1-mentor%20%F0%9F%95%BA) and get in contact with the mentor offering their support on that larger task.

 ### Rules